Stuck in a Rut: Adding Variety to your Cooking, Exercise Habits and Life

 The truth is we're so overwhelmed with outside input, information, expectations (from others and self imposed), deadlines and media overload that our minds get stuck and feel completely taxed and filled to the brim.
 There is no better way to come back from this than to empty it out, kick what doesn't serve you, and fill it up with new, inspirational and motivational cues.

-I want to share with you the tiny and seemingly meaningless things you can do that will take you out of your uncomfortable rut and back into a happy routine that you love and makes you want to jump out of bed in the morning, cook up a healthy storm, exercise your heart out, and live your life with a kick in your step.
+I want to share with you the tiny and seemingly meaningless things you can do that will take you out of your uncomfortable rut and back into a happy routine that you love and makes you want to jump out of bed in the morning, cook up a yummy storm, exercise your heart out, and live your life with a kick in your step.

 - Set a day in your calendar called "New Recipe Day".
 Go through your pinterest account (or get some ideas in ours here!), cookbooks, favorite websites and if you're a member of My Brownble pick a new video or recipe you've been dying to try and make it.
 The browsing alone will give you a total creative boost, and you'll have a ton of new ideas, and actually making a new recipe a week will add so much variety into your diet.